 How sustainable is your workplace?
 Do you make sustainable choices at work?
 Take the test and read the tips for helping your workplace be more sustainable:

-Have a Sustainable and Responsible Work Day at Technopolis
+Have a Sustainable Work Day at Technopolis

 • Customers of Technopolis need less space per employee – reducing harmful environmental impact.